dell/omnia/docs/source/InstallationGuides/Platform/InstallJupyterhub.rst

 The IP address is listed against ``proxy-public`` under ``External IP``.

-3. The Jupyterhub GUI should be accessible from the control plane GUI.
+3. The Jupyterhub GUI should be accessible from the control plane GUI via the external IP mentioned above.
 Use any browser to log in with user credentials.

 .. image:: ../../images/Jupyterhub_Login.png